Dear Caring Parent,

-5. Those of you who have young children, start all this early in life as the sooner you get into an approach to time limits, the easier things will progress.
+5. Those of you who have young children, start all this early in life as the sooner you get into an approach, the easier things will progress.
 Overall screen time is becoming the tech effect in question for really young ones.
 More on that in another blog!

 6. What’s your gaming limits?
 How are you doing in setting an example of a thriving lifestyle?
 Ah, there’s the rub sometimes!!